 Not surprisingly the issue of domestic violence soon made an appearance:

 I know, it’s an aside, but I can’t help but wonder how many Australian female pollies have belted their partners, and whether their colleagues would support them in the same manner that British MP Ms Layla Moran was supported:

 The next thing, the feminist lobby looked around and noticed lobbying by the Australian Better Families Party, and no doubt some of the many, many, reader’s comments being attached to pro-feminist articles in the mainstream media.

 Misleading political campaigns?
 No thanks, we’ve had enough, by Anna Kerr (22 March 2019).
-Who would have thought that seeking recognition and support for male victims of domestic violence translates to a notion that the Men’s Rights Movement “denies the gendered nature of domestic violence”?
+Who would have thought that seeking recognition and support for male victims of domestic violence occurs because the Men’s Rights Movement “denies the gendered nature of domestic violence”?
 Well, Team Harpy clearly does.

 What did Tuesday’s Federal Budget actually do for women?
 We break it down (4 April 2019) Note that ‘Domestic Violence’ is listed as something we (women) “got”, so I guess male victims shouldn’t get their hopes up then?
 “But on the whole, women are not the winners in this budget“.
 Huh?
 Countless millions down for women, but apparently someone else’s way better off.

 And then … “Prime Minister Scott Morrison will on Saturday announce a $75 million package to help women back into the workforce after looking after their children or elderly parents.